-If you have a dispute with the lessor, agent or provider regarding a proposed fixture or structural change, you can apply to the RTA free Dispute Resolution Service for assistance to resolve the dispute.
+If the lessor, agent or provider does not approve your request to attach a fixture or make a structural change, you can apply to the RTA free Dispute Resolution Service for conciliation.
 If the RTA is unable to help solve the problem, you can then apply to the Tribunal for a decision.